-What is the impact and where Which stakeholders are Management Approach does it occur?
-What is the affected? organization's involvement in the impact?
-Identify the impact and where it (e.g. employees, What policies, commitments, goals and occurs (i.e., primary business community, suppliers, targets, responsibilities, resources,

-The Company has no data for this period but will provide in the future Indicate involvement in the impact government, vulnerable groups) The Company has no data for this period but will provide in the future grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
+What is the impact and where does it occur?
+What is the organization's involvement in the impact?
+Which stakeholders are affected?
+Management Approach Identify the impact and where it (e.g. employees, What policies, commitments, goals and occurs (i.e., primary business community, suppliers, targets, responsibilities, resources, operations and/or supply chain) The Company has no data for this period but will provide in the future Indicate involvement in the impact (i.e., caused by the organization or linked to impacts through its business relationship) The Company has no data for this period but will provide in the future groups) grievance mechanisms, and/or projects, programs, and initiatives do you have to manage the material topic?
 The Company will work for a comprehensive and detailed management approach in the future What are the Risk/s Identified?
 Which stakeholders are affected?
-Management Approach Identify risk/s related to material topic of the organization The Company has no data for this period but will provide in the future The Company has no data for this period but will provide in the future The Company will work for a comprehensive and detailed management approach in the future What are the Opportunity/ies Identified?
+Management Approach Identify risk/s related to material topic of the organization The Company has no data for this period but will provide in the future The Company will work for a comprehensive and detailed management approach in the future What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Identify the opportunity/ies related to material topic of the organization The Company has no data for this period but will provide in the future for this period but will The Company will work for a comprehensive and detailed management approach in the future